翻譯進度

 Introduction

 Laravel Cashier Paddle provides an expressive, fluent interface to Paddle's subscription billing services.
 It handles almost all of the boilerplate subscription billing code you are dreading.
-In addition to basic subscription management, Cashier can handle: coupons, swapping subscription, subscription "quantities", cancellation grace periods, and more.
+In addition to basic subscription management, Cashier can handle: swapping subscriptions, subscription "quantities", subscription pausing, cancelation grace periods, and more.

-While working with Cashier we recommend you also review Paddle's user guides and API documentation.
+Before digging into Cashier Paddle, we recommend you also review Paddle's concept guides and API documentation.

 Upgrading Cashier